pmitros/cpsd-lottery/docs/schools/fma.md

 FMA is one of the most interesting schools in the district.
 It has a strong community involved in all aspects of school operation, including governance.
+Parents hang out in the school.
+Teachers do home visits.
 It has partnerships with several research institutions in the area, and tends to be a pilot ground for interesting education initiatives.
 It's extremely diverse, going out of its way to recruit immigrants, special-needs students, and other populations.

 FMA is a school in the MIT-Kendall area.
 The MIT area, which has *many* schools and not as many families, so like all other schools in this area, FMA tend to be pretty undersubscribed.
 If you list it first, you'll probably get in.